WHY DPR

 HOW IT WORKS

 You can submit matches you played in.
 DPR cross-checks each one against the official Deaf event tournament record (Scoreholio brackets, pickleballtournaments.com pages, USADSF results) before it counts.
+This is how most data flows into DPR right now.

 That's the whole trust wedge.
 Verification is the rule, not the exception.
 When you see a DPR rating, it reflects real, verified play — not memory, not partner-confirms.